Emotions can be tricky.

 That advice can be directly translated to our relationship with emotions.
 To deny we have them is like living in a world with no butterflies.
 But to constantly chase them, trying to hold the pretty ones in our hand and reject the ones we consider ugly is as fruitful as chasing a wild animal in hopes of capturing a great photo.

 We’re not ever going to control which emotions we feel, when we feel them, and for what duration.
 But we can learn to control our response to them.
-We don’t have to be carried away in a tidal wave when a strong emotion reveals itself.
+We don’t have to be carried away in a tidal wave.
 We can learn to strengthen our relationship to our emotions, so they can enrich our lives (even the dark ones) without taking complete control.

-So when we have that moment in the grocery store, that fleeting and unexpected moment of pure joy, we can just pause, breathe into it, and say, “Wow, that felt awesome” before we head on over to the organic produce.
+So when we have that unpredictable moment, that fleeting and unexpected moment of pure joy, we can pause, breathe into it, and say, “Beautiful…” Nothing more.
 No need to want more of it, or clutch it in our hands, hungry for permanence.
 We can simply understand that emotions will come, emotions will go, and that is their very nature.
 We can start to live the ten thousand joys and ten thousand sorrows, every single day.

-The journey of strengthening our relationship to emotions is complex and beautiful.
-It’s one that requires, among other things, encouraging our brain’s left prefrontal cortex to get stronger, so the limbic system can finally relax.
+The journey of strengthening our relationship to emotions is complex and important.
+It’s one that requires, among other things, encouraging our brain’s left prefrontal cortex to get stronger, so the limbic system can relax a little.
 It takes some time, it takes commitment, and if done with patient and loving resolve can absolutely result in giant leaps forward.
 Neuroscience has taught us that we truly can rewire our brain, at any age.

 But complexity aside, I’d like to share just a few essential reminders for the journey to emotional balance.